yilgara/computer-vision-attendance-tracker/README.md

-# Computer Vision Employee Attendance
+# Computer Vision Attendance Tracker

 A Python-based, Streamlit-powered employee attendance system that leverages computer vision and face recognition to automate attendance tracking.
 This project simplifies workforce management by providing easy, accurate, and real-time attendance monitoring.